 - Migratory patterns of the birds: Birds which flew south for the winter season will begin heading back north in the Spring;

 - Synchronization of the full moon with the turns of the year, Spring and Fall: The First Month must begin in the Spring.
 Counting from the first full moon after the Vernal (Spring) Equinox, the seventh full moon in the sequence must occur close to or after the arrival of the Autumnal (Fall) Equinox on approximately September 22-23.
 If the next full moon after the twelfth full moon arrives prior to the Vernal (Spring) Equinox, then the count of the first full moon for the new year is delayed by one lunar month until the following full moon immediately afterwards.
 In this scenario, a closing lunar year acquires a 13th full moon.
 This is done so that the mo’edim will be celebrated in their appropriate seasons, Spring and Fall.
 Pesach and Chag HaMatzot (Feast of Unleavened Bread) must be celebrated in the Spring.
 Yom Teruah, Yom HaKippurim and Sukkoth must be celebrated in the Fall.
 If the 13th full moon is not added to the closing lunar year, over time the seasons will move out-of-sync.

 - In order to confirm the arrival of Spring and Fall, it was necessary to consult with the civil solar calendar.

 We will demonstrate how to use the above-mentioned technological resources to map out an accurate ecclesiastical lunar calendar in a later post.
-In the mean time, if you use Google Calendar, please follow our public calendar “Mo’edim and Holidays“ for an ecclesiastical lunar calendar synchronized to the Gregorian calendar.
-All times are based in the east coast USA time zone.
+In the meantime, if you use Google Calendar, please follow our public calendar “Mo’edim and Holidays“ for an ecclesiastical lunar calendar synchronized to the Gregorian calendar.
+All times are based on the east coast USA time zone.